InteractiveAdvertisingBureau/openrtb/OpenRTB 3.0 BETA.md

 ## Bid Request <a name="bidrequest"></a>

 The following is an example of Layer-3 of a bid request with a single item offered for sale and a single private marketplace deal associated with it.
 Some optional attributes have been omitted for brevity.
 Notice that "spec" and "context" are the interfaces to domain objects specified in AdCOM.
 The "spec" object should have one "placement" object that carries the details of the impression being offered under this item.
-The "context" object can have any of "device", "user", and "regs" and at most one of "site" (shown in the example), "app", or "dooh".
+The "context" object can have any of "device", "user", "regs", "restrictions", and at most one of "site" (shown in the example), "app", or "dooh".

 ```
 {